Saidoflo/Saidoflo.github.io/README.md

 # Welcome

 ## About Me
 Hi my name is Omar Said.
-I am a Junior Studying Computer Science and Biomedical Engineering @ The University of Michigan.
+I am a Senior Studying Computer Science and Biomedical Engineering @ The University of Michigan.
-I am intereasted in Research especially in the field of Computational Vascular Biology.
+I am intereasted in Research especially in the field of Computational Vascular Mechanics.
 My future goal is to continue my research journey and enroll into a PhD program and hopefull later get into acaedmia and work as a professor.

 Outside of School, I enjoy playing soccer and scuba diving.
 I am actually from Egypt so these two hobbies of mine are very common